Where does San Diego County get its drinking water today?

 Poseidon Water is an independent company but has entered into a 60-year lease on the project site with NRG West, the owner and operator of the power station.

-In addition to having a new source of water that is drought-proof, locally controlled and reduces dependence on water imported from Northern California and the Colorado River, the project benefits include 2,500 direct and induced jobs and an economic impact of an estimated $350 million that construction of the project will provide over a two-year period.
+In addition to having a new source of water that is drought-proof, locally controlled and reduces dependence on water imported from Northern California and the Colorado River, the project benefits include 2,500 direct and induced jobs and an economic impact of an estimated $350 million that construction of the plant will provide over a two-year period.
 When completed, the project will have 18 full-time employees, support 500 direct, indirect and induced jobs, and contribute $50 million in estimated annual spending to the county's economy.

 No, taxpayers and ratepayers are not at risk.
 Poseidon has funded the project through the capital markets and has contributed equity to the project.
 Private investors assumed the majority of the risks associated with the project including permitting, designing, building and operating the facility.